Amatsu-Mikaboshi (character): Powers and abilities

-More akin to a force of nature than a physical being, and having existed as a dark, primordial void that once dominated Earth (and before even that, the Marvel Universe, and before even this, the realities predating the Marvel Universe itself) in its earliest days, Mikaboshi's true form is elusive.
+More akin to a force of nature than a physical being, and having existed as a dark, primordial void that predated the universe, Mikaboshi's true form is elusive.
 He apparently exists as a single golden eye characterized by a slit-like iris.
 The eye is surrounded by an amorphous mass of dark energy, which Mikaboshi can form into tangible objects of virtually any form he can imagine, such as whip-like tentacles or a humanoid body.
-He can also assume a comet-like appearance (with his eye serving as the comet's nucleus) and propel himself at incredible speeds.
+He can also assume a comet-like appearance and propel himself at incredible speeds.
 He is immune to most diseases and possesses extremely quick reflexes.
 Mikaboshi possesses an extremely high intellect rivaling that of genius-level, and is an accomplished strategist, though his preferred tactic is simply overwhelming opponents with the sheer number of his demonic foot-soldiers.
 His army contains many netherworld denizens, mostly shinma and oni.

 As a demonic entity, and the conqueror of Yomi, Japanese underworld of the Kami, Mikaboshi also has several powers enabling him to capture and detain the astral bodies (sheaths of the soul) of recently deceased human beings; on at least one instance, Mikaboshi has been shown capable of releasing a deceased mortal soul back into the realm of the living.

-After seizing control over thousands of alien deities of the Skrulls, and using them to tear through worlds and realities to eliminate the gods of countless other extraterrestrial civilizations, such as the gods of the Shi'ar and the gods of Zenn-La, Mikaboshi was able to gather enough power to shed his "Terran form" and emerge as the Chaos King, the primal embodiment of nothingness and primordial chaos that served as a natural opposing power to both Eternity and Death, and a threat to the entire Marvel Multiverse, and all its powered mortals, living or dead, abstract conceptual beings, cosmic entities and lesser divinities.
+After seizing control over thousands of alien deities of the Skrulls, and using them to tear through worlds and realities to eliminate the gods of countless other extraterrestrial civilizations, such as the gods of the Shi'ar and the gods of Zenn-La, Mikaboshi was able to gather enough power to shed his "Terran form" and become the Chaos King, a primal embodiment of nothingness and primordial chaos that threatens the multiverse.

-Oblivion said that Amatsu-Mikaboshi was merely one aspect of himself.